海角破解版

 Overview

-Efficiently deplete single or multiple unwanted cell types labeled with biotinylated antibodies from mouse splenocytes or other tissue samples by immunomagnetic positive selection, with the EasySep?
+Efficiently deplete single or multiple unwanted cell types labeled with biotinylated antibodies from mouse splenocytes or other tissue samples by immunomagnetic negative selection, with the EasySep?
 Mouse Streptavidin RapidSpheres?
 Isolation Kit.
 Widely used in published research for more than 20 years, EasySep? combines the specificity of monoclonal antibodies with the simplicity of a column-free magnetic system.

 This kit is not recommended for positive selection of mouse cells of interest.
 For positive selection, use EasySep?
 Mouse Biotin Positive Selection Kit II (Catalog #17665).